On The Decoration of Houses

 Interior design books come and go; it is a rare tome that makes a permanent home on my shelf.
-But, Edith Wharton’s 1890 The Decoration of Houses, is one such tome.
-Written thirty-one years before her luscious and searing Age of Innocence would win her, the first woman ever, a Pulitzer Prize, the piece is an unusual text in the context of her oeuvre.
-The prose is of course, as rich and colorful as one might hope, but this is to be expected.
-Prose aside, what can we make of Wharton's design sense?
+But Edith Wharton’s 1890 The Decoration of Houses is one such tome.
+Written thirty-one years before her luscious and searing Age of Innocence would make her the first woman to win a Pulitzer Prize, the piece is unusual in the context of her oeuvre.
+The prose is, of course, as rich and colorful as one might hope—but what can we make of Wharton’s design sense?

-It's worth considering how her literary aesthetic might inform her stance towards such matters.
-Literature and architecture make easy bedfellows; the aptitude for metaphor between them has been written about at some length.
-Besides, someone so perceptive to the tragicomedies of social theater must surely know a thing or two about scene-setting.
-Environment is, of course, of intense importance to Wharton.
-Rather than something inherent, the behavior of her characters is shown to be in response to their surroundings.
-Recall for a moment, the somewhat shabby if enchanting pied-à-terre of Countess Ellen Olenska, its isolated otherworldliness.
-How it might compare with the open airiness, the sense of freedom associated with Lawrence Selden's dignified bachelor pad.
-For Wharton, conditions are largely what determine a person's fate, so it makes sense why she would be particular about the experience and impression of her own habitation.
+It’s worth considering how her literary aesthetic might inform her stance towards such matters.
+Literature and architecture make easy bedfellows; the aptitude for metaphor between them has been written about at length.
+Someone so perceptive to the tragicomedies of social theater surely knew a thing or two about scene-setting.
+Environment is of intense importance to Wharton.
+Rather than something inherent, the behavior of her characters is shown in response to their surroundings—recall the shabby but enchanting pied-à-terre of Countess Ellen Olenska, compared with the open, dignified bachelor pad of Lawrence Selden.
+For Wharton, conditions largely determine fate, so it makes sense that she would be particular about the impression of her own habitation.

-The text's blend of canny architectural criticism with statements of abject opinion is an intoxicating cocktail, but there is unfortunately little in the way of photographic illustration.
-We must therefore turn to images of Wharton's own decorative schemes in order to better see her design principles played out.
-As far as such opportunities go, Wharton had no lack.
-Born to an old aristocratic New York family, the Jones, (of the expression, 'keeping up with the Jones''), her access to the brilliant rooms of architecture's finest knew no limit.
-Her sprawling, well-preserved Massachusetts country pile, The Mount, was beautifully outfitted by herself and her design collaborator, Ogden Codman Jr., yet images of the original outfit at her Newport estate, and Pavilion Colombe, the small French chateau she acquired later in life, are near impossible to come by.
-The scant images of her Park Avenue apartment reveal the sort of decorative program which continues to dominate the upper avenue today.
+The text’s blend of canny architectural criticism with abject opinion is intoxicating, though there is little in the way of photographic illustration.
+To see her design principles, we turn to images of Wharton’s own schemes.
+Born to an old aristocratic New York family, the Joneses (“keeping up with the Joneses”), her access to architecture’s finest was limitless.
+Her Massachusetts estate, The Mount, was beautifully outfitted with Ogden Codman Jr.; her Newport estate and later Pavilion Colombe in France reveal a similar sensibility, though images are scarce.
+The few glimpses of her Park Avenue apartment echo a decorative program still seen along the upper avenue today.

-Perhaps it might be better to consider her broader advice on matters of decorative style, as opposed to the ways in which they've materially manifest.
-Styles come and go, but The Decoration of Houses is stuffed with a number of juicy bon-mots that feel as brightly considered as her fiction.
-Direct and exacting, Wharton is a circumspect analyst of all matters interior.
-Below, I've compiled some of my favorite examples; excerpts and passages that to my mind, seem as fresh and relevant as they surely must have some hundred and thirty years ago.
+Perhaps it is better to consider her broader advice on style rather than the particulars of material manifestation.
+Styles come and go, but The Decoration of Houses is packed with bon-mots that feel as fresh as her fiction.
+Direct and exacting, Wharton was a circumspect analyst of interiors.
+Here are some favorites:

 “There is no necessity for having bad bric-à-brac.
 Trashy ‘ornaments’ do not make a room more comfortable; as a general rule, they distinctly diminish its comfort.”